Toilets in New York City: Cemusa agreement

 When Michael Bloomberg became mayor of New York City in 2002, he announced plans to install pay toilets in the city.
 Many newsstand owners opposed the project as it allowed the private company managing the toilets to manage their newsstands as well.
 In 2005, as part of a $1 billion, 20-year agreement with Spanish company Cemusa, the firm planned to place 20 public toilets around New York City.
 Prototypes of the toilets were announced in early 2006; these toilets cost 25 cents to use for 15 minutes.
 The first toilet was installed in Madison Square Park in March 2008 and was extremely popular.
 Despite the city's plan to install five toilets by the end of 2008, only one other toilet had been installed by mid-2009, in Corona, Queens.
 By the mid-2010s, only three toilets had been installed.
 Two additional toilets were installed by 2018, over halfway through the agreement with Cemusa (which had since merged with JCDecaux), while the other fifteen toilets were in storage.
 The program faced several obstacles, including community opposition in several neighborhoods, as well as the city's refusal to install pay toilets in flood-prone neighborhoods.
 The 5 public toilets accommodated between 15 and 50 visitors a day on average.

-As of December 2022 the New York City 311 website described the toilets as "climate-controlled and include a toilet, a wash basin with running warm water, and a mirror".
+As of December 2022 the New York City 311 website described the toilets as "climate-controlled" and noted their inclusion of "a toilet, a wash basin with running warm water, and a mirror".
 They are open from 8 am to 8 pm, cost $0.25 to use, and are ADA compliant.
 The site also accepts complaints about existing facilities and requests for new ones.

 Expansion of free toilets

 All subway restrooms were closed in 2020 due to the COVID-19 pandemic and remained shuttered for over two years.
 The MTA reopened eighteen restrooms at nine subway stations in January 2023, with plans to reopen restrooms at an additional twelve stations that May.
 As of 2024, there were 58 open bathrooms throughout the subway system.

 The city's lack of public restrooms was especially noticeable during the COVID-19 pandemic, when many restrooms were closed.
 In early 2022, city councilmember Rita Joseph introduced a bill that would mandate the construction of public restrooms in every neighborhood in New York City.
-On October 27, 2022, the New York City Council passed local law 2022/114.
+That October, the New York City Council passed local law 2022/114.
 The bill directs a report to be prepared which identifies the currently available public bathrooms, and feasible locations for new ones in most Zip Code Tabulation Areas in the city.
 In 2023, the City Council introduced legislation that would require one public toilet per 2,000 residents, thereby increasing the number of public toilets in the city to 4,000 by 2035.
 The city government announced in June 2024 that, as part of the "Ur In Luck" program, it would construct 46 restrooms and renovate another 36 restrooms citywide.